What’s your commitment?

 Take the registration survey associated with your course to acknowledge your understanding of the program and to indicate your availability for groups offered this semester.
 Participants are accepted on a first-come, first-served basis, with priority given to freshmen.
 If you are interested in multiple sections of PILOT, fill out all surveys of interest and indicate your first choice.
 You will be placed in all groups requested, if possible, but not until everyone receives at least one session.

 Initial registration for PILOT will close on Monday, September 8, 2014.
 You will receive an email by Friday, September 12, 2014 with your PILOT session assignment.
+Registration for Linear Algebra, Materials Chemistry, Biostatistics, and Epidemiology will close on Tuesday, September 9, 2014 at 9:00am.

 Select the course you are taking to access the survey.
 Please make sure to check the course and section number so that you are taking the appropriate survey.